AnalogCyan/Sticky-Paws-Server/README.md

 - `/download`: Download a specified custom level/character by sending a request with the content type (level or character) and ID as parameters.
 - `/report`: Submit a report for a file that may violate our community guidelines.

+## Disclaimer

+Please be aware that this project represents a learning journey for both myself and Jonnil.
+As such, aspects such as the code structure, commit history, and overall organization may not conform to industry standards or best practices at all times.
+We strived for progress and learning over perfection in this endeavor.
+We appreciate your understanding and, should you find something that could be improved, we welcome constructive criticism and suggestions.
+Please bear with us as we continue to grow and learn in our programming journey.

 ## License

 This project is licensed under the [Apache 2.0](./LICENSE) License.